kcarnold/cs344/next_year.md

 * Batch size -- can use a bigger model.
 * sklearn 011: Make sure to ask about *validation* set (See Andrew Feikema's submission)
 * Reporting: clearer delineation of *problem statement* vs *student answer*.
+* More data wrangling?
+* Clarify to students what *limitations* means (e.g., "time to finish the project" is not a limitation)

 ### Project Debrief